symengine/symengine/docs/Doxygen/md/doc_guide.md

 ### Classes

-- We **do** expect private variables to be documented
+- We **do** expect private variables to be documented.

-Classes descriptions have the `@class` directive declared before `@brief` in `.h` files and before `@details` in the `.unparsed` as well.
+Classes descriptions have the `@class` directive declared before `@brief` in `.h` files and before `@details` in the `.cpp` as well.

 ### Functions

-- All documentation blocks must precede the function being documented
+- All documentation blocks must precede the function being documented.

 ## External Tools

-We expect the build system to be able to find `graphiz` for `dot`.
+We expect the build system to be able to find `graphviz` for `dot`.

-[^1]: Changing a header triggers the recompilation of the entire project
+[^1]: Changing a header triggers the recompilation of the entire project.